Sphere-Corporation/GAME-TT/README.md

 ## Status
-This game is still under development.
-Not all features have been implemented.
+This game is a 1.0.0 release.
+There is a roadmap to other features.

 For an up-to-date list of tasks yet to complete, look at the [Issues](https://github.com/Sphere-Corporation/GAME-TT/issues) and engage with the community with the [Discussions](https://github.com/Sphere-Corporation/GAME-TT/discussions/20) area.